 And when we consider how many other lives have happened on this planet already, it can give us a stronger sense of belonging; even a sense of ease around the existential challenges we face during life.
 And to think, the human species isn’t even the big story of our planet.
 We’ve only been around for the last .004 percent of the lifetime of the planet!

 Here is the reality we all live in.
 This video shows the actual scale of the existence we are a part of.
 It can be easy to forget how big the universe is.

-Another brilliant rendition of the famous “Powers of Ten” video, showing us the true scale of earth, our lives, and everything we know.
+Another brilliant rendition, showing us the true scale of the earth, our lives, and everything we know.

 This “Cosmic Calendar” from Neil Degrasse Tyson’s new Cosmos shows the timescale of the universe depicted as one earth year.
 You will be astounded if you’ve never seen it before.